ivancuric/js-perf/README.md

 <script src="main-bundle.js">
 ```

 Then there's the topic of transpiled code and polyfills.
-If you are writing modern javascript, you're probably using babel to transpile it into ES5 compatible code, which not only ad
+If you are writing modern javascript, you're probably using babel to transpile it into ES5 compatible code, which not only adds
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1NDA2NDA0NiwzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbLTc0MDQ4MjQxMSwzNTIyMzU1OTMsLTc2OT
 UxNTQyXX0=
 -->